-Personal use of any state‑owned vehicle is statutorily prohibited.
-It is the responsibility of the agency and the employee to see that the vehicle is used only for state business.
+Personal use of any state‑owned vehicle is prohibited.
+It is the responsibility of the employee to see that the vehicle is used only for state business.

 Any state employee who drives a state‑owned vehicle must pass a defensive driving class, and have a valid Nebraska driver's license.
 The license must be in the employee’s possession while operating the state vehicle.
 All traffic violations are the responsibility of the operator.

-The cost of any courses of instruction related to the job of an individual may be reimbursed at the rate of 50 percent to 100 percent of the tuition costs.
+The cost of up to 15 credit hours annually of courses related to the job of an individual may be reimbursed at the rate of 50 percent to 100 percent of the tuition costs.
 Employees are eligible to apply for tuition reimbursement after they have successfully completed their original provisional period.
-The course(s) may be by correspondence or by attendance of classes at a university, college, or vocational or technical school.
+The course(s) may be on-line or by attendance of classes at a university, college, or vocational or technical school.
 Job relatedness and the percent of reimbursement shall be determined by the Administrative Office.
 However, such reimbursement shall not exceed the tuition rate of the University of Nebraska-Lincoln.
 Such reimbursement is for tuition only and does not include fees or textbook costs.

 Application for tuition reimbursement is to be made prior to the start of the course(s) on a "Request for Tuition Reimbursement" form which is available from the Administrative Office.
 Approval of the request must be secured by the applicant from the immediate supervisor and the Administrative Office.